Best Hotels with Swimming Pools in the Algarve for Families (2026)

 The Algarve has more hotel pools per square kilometre than almost anywhere in Europe, but that does not mean they are all worth booking.
 Some are postage-stamp plunge pools behind a parking lot.
 Others restrict kids to a two-hour afternoon slot.
 We scraped Booking.com for 40 Algarve hotels, cross-checked with family travel guides, and picked 5 where the pool is genuinely the main attraction — big enough to swim in, open to kids for most of the day, and surrounded by enough loungers that you will not be fighting for shade at 8am.
 Prices range from 154 EUR/night at the Velamar in Olhos de Água to 669 EUR/night at Pine Cliffs on Praia da Falésia.
 All five sit between Albufeira and Vilamoura, the Algarve's family heartland, within 20 minutes of each other by car.
 Ratings start at 8.4 on Booking.com.
 If you are also considering indoor pools for the Algarve's rare rainy days, we have a separate guide for that.

-Faro airport is the gateway.
+Faro airport is the gateway, and the beach hotels in the Algarve are all within 90 minutes of it.
 Direct flights from most European cities take 2-3 hours.
 Rent a car at the airport — public transport between resorts is slow and stops early.
 The A22 motorway runs the length of the coast and tolls cost about 8 EUR from Faro to Albufeira.
 Between Albufeira and Vilamoura, you have two supermarket chains (Continente and Pingo Doce) within 10 minutes of any hotel, both cheap.
 Eating out with kids costs 25-35 EUR for a family of four at a local churrasqueira.
 Olhos de Água is a fishing village with a proper beach, a handful of restaurants, and almost no nightlife — ideal with small kids.
 Vilamoura has a marina, more upscale restaurants, and a Saturday market.
 Albufeira old town is lively but manageable.
 Strollers work on promenades but forget them on the cliff paths.
 For Lisbon as a stopover, pool hotels in Lisbon are a 2.5-hour drive north.

 🏊Why the Algarve has the best hotel pools in southern Europe